-All second-year curates will act as tutor for one group of up to six Readers in Training for one particular course for one 10-week term.
+All first- and second-year curates will act as an Assistant Learning Support Group Leader for one group of up to six Readers in Training for one module over a 14-week term.
+You will work with an experienced leader and help them with monitoring Forum posts and leading a weekly or fortnightly Learning Support Group session.